 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: Is the stage being set for a US attack on Iran?
-The Guardian newspaper of London is reporting the balance in the internal White House debate over Iran has reportedly shifted in favor of military action before President Bush leaves office in eighteen months.
+AMY GOODMAN: Is the stage being set for a U.S. attack on Iran?
+The Guardian newspaper of London is reporting the balance in the internal White House debate over Iran has reportedly shifted in favor of military action before President Bush leaves office in 18 months.

 The Guardian quotes what it calls a "well-placed source in Washington" as saying, "Bush is not going to leave office with Iran still in Limbo."
 The source also said Bush and Vice President Dick Cheney did not trust any potential successors in the White House, Republican or Democrat, to deal with Iran decisively.

-The next day, the twenty-fourth day of her fast, Leslie appeared in Lieberman’s office for the meeting.
+The next day, the 24th day of her fast, Leslie appeared in Lieberman’s office for the meeting.
 She wasn’t alone, though.
-She brought with her Ali Nasri, a young Iranian who happened to be in Washington, D.C. with a group of thirteen Iranians cycling around the country for peace.
+She brought with her Ali Nasri, a young Iranian who happened to be in Washington, D.C., with a group of 13 Iranians cycling around the country for peace.
 The senator met with both of them in his office.
 Leslie Angeline and Ali Nasri now join us from Washington, D.C.
 We welcome you both to Democracy Now!

 Leslie, let’s begin with you.
 Describe your meeting with the senator and all that led up to it.
 You fainted in his office in the midst of your fast?